menshikow/menshikow/README.md

-exactly what you ran from you end up chasing
+exactly what you run from you end up chasing